Model Project "Demonstration Farms Integrated Plant Protection"

 Selected demonstration farms in different regions of Germany utilize and demonstrate the newest IPM techniques available for important agricultural crops.
-The IPM methods used are made accessible to a wide audience by publications in professional journals, farming magazines, field trips with demonstrations, and farm days open to the public.
+IPM strategies are monitored on farm level visualizing practical relevance of implemented IPM methods.
+The IPM methods used are made accessible to a wide audience by publications in professional journals, farming magazines, field trips with demonstrations, and by farm days open to the public.

-Access to the best available advisory support and on-farm supervision provided by the plant protection services of the German federal states is fundamental for the utilization of modern IPM techniques.
-This support is adjusted to farm-level requirements providing information on the newest techniques and means of implementation.
+Access to the best available advisory support and on-farm supervision provided by the plant protection services of the German federal states (extension) is fundamental for the utilization of modern IPM techniques.
+This support is adjusted to farm-level requirements providing customized information on the newest techniques and means of their implementation.

 Coordination and Cooperation